LucidVR/opengloves-driver/README.md

 * SteamVR Home (compatible)
 * The Lab (compatible)
 * Aperture Hand Lab (compatible)
+* Pavlov (compatible)
 * Boneworks (known issues)
 * Blade and Sorcery (known issues)
-* VRChat (NOT compatible for now)
+* VRChat (NOT compatible due to VRChat's bindings, but we are looking into it.)
+* Have a game you've tested that does/doesn't work?
+Please let us know!

 We are actively welcoming contributions, feel free to open a pull request.

-If you run into issues, you are welcome to open a GitHub issue/discussion or contact us directly on Discord.
+If you run into issues, you are more than welcome to open a GitHub issue/discussion, or contact us directly on Discord:

+`danwillm#8254` - Driver maintainer

+`LucidVR#0001` - Hardware maintainer